 It's possible you've been toying with the idea of dating a younger man.
 Fabulous!
 There's quite a large pool of these men looking to meet you.

-If you'd like to find a younger man who's looking to date an older woman locally near you, I'd suggest creating a free profile on Older Women Dating (read my full review here).
+If you'd like to find a younger man who's looking to date an older woman locally near you, I'd suggest creating a free profile on Older Women Dating (go directly to site here).
 It's the best cougar/cub platform I could find currently available.